Overview

 Field Context

-By default, conditions are performed against values in current level of fields
+By default, conditions are performed against values in the current level of fields

 in your blueprint.
-If you need access to values outside of this context (eg. if you are in a replicator, trying to compare against fields outside of the replicator), you can access root VueX store values by prepending your field with root
+If you need access to values outside of this context (eg. if you are in a replicator, trying to compare against fields outside of the replicator), you can access parent field values by prepending your field with $parent

 :